JulienGenoud/android-percent-support-lib-sample/README.md

 Android Percent Support Lib Sample :triangular_ruler::triangular_ruler::triangular_ruler:
 ===================================

-I made a sample of the new percent support library.
+I made a sample of the new percent support library.<br>
-It will be documented soon on android dev website so it's just a proof of concept :)
+It will be documented soon on android dev website so it's just a proof of concept :)<br>
+You can check official docs [here](https://juliengenoud.github.io/android-percent-support-lib-sample/)

 This library provide percentage based layouts, horizontal and vertical at the same time.